Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 Note that when we merge clusters into a supercluster, there is a question of how to compute an aggregated survival curve for the supercluster.
 If we are not using summary fine-tuning, then the aggregation is straightforward: we continue to use the standard Kaplan-Meier survival curve estimator but instead now use data from all patients in a supercluster to compute that supercluster's survival curve.
 However, when using summary fine-tuning, there is no standard way to aggregate information from different clusters' learned summary functions.
 For simplicity, to come up with the survival curves in Figure~\ref{fig:support-superclusters}\subref{subfig:support-superclusters-survival-curves}, for the clusters that are being merged into a supercluster, we take these clusters' survival curves and then just take a weighted average to obtain the survival curve for the supercluster (the weights are proportional to how many points are in each cluster belonging to the supercluster).
 The median survival times are then estimated by finding the times in which these survival curves cross probability 1/2.

+\paragraph{Rotterdam-GBSG dataset} Next, we plot the feature heatmap and survival curves for the final \textsc{tuna-kernet (no split, sft)} model trained on the \textsc{rotterdam/gbsg} dataset (technically trained only on the Rotterdam portion of the data) in Figure~\ref{fig:rotterdam-gbsg}.
+In this case the final model only has a total of 10 clusters, so we plot all 10 of them.
+This number of clusters found is also small enough that using the supercluster idea above that we discussed for the \textsc{support} dataset is unnecessary.

+From looking at the heatmap in Figure~\ref{fig:rotterdam-gbsg}\subref{subfig:rotterdam-gbsg-heatmap}, we immediately see a few key patterns: lower survival times are associated with higher numbers of positive nodes (these are lymph nodes with cancer) and higher tumor sizes.
+The rightmost cluster has the highest median survival time ($>$ 64 months); note that the reason the median survival time is not a precise estimate here and is only a lower bound is that the estimated survival curve for this cluster never crosses the probability 1/2 threshold by the last observed time.
+For this rightmost cluster, we see that the number of positive nodes is low and also the age distribution of patients in the cluster also tends to be younger than those of the other clusters.
+These qualitative findings agree with previous literature on breast cancer \citep{sopik2018relationship}.

+By looking instead at the survival curves in Figure~\ref{fig:rotterdam-gbsg}\subref{subfig:rotterdam-gbsg-survival-curves}, we immediately notice a pattern in the survival curves: they roughly look like powers of each other, which happens when the proportional hazards assumption holds!
+This observation agrees with the prediction accuracy results from earlier where we saw that the \textsc{deepsurv} model (which uses a proportional hazards assumption) is the best-performing model we evaluated for \textsc{rotterdam/gbsg}.
+We suspect that the survival kernet model is essentially too flexible of model in this case (arguably \textsc{deephit} and \textsc{dcm} are also too flexible for this dataset).

-\paragraph{UNOS dataset} Next, we plot the feature heatmap and survival curves for the final \textsc{tuna-kernet (no split, sft)} model trained on the \textsc{unos} dataset in Figure~\ref{fig:unos}.
-Note that for the heatmap, to prevent it from getting cluttered, we are only showing 59 rows in the heatmap even though there are a total of 160 rows after feature discretization (as mentioned in Section~\ref{sec:model-interpretability}, we sort features largest to smallest based on the maximum minus minimum intensity value per row although we keep the same variable together, e.g., the different discretized values for ``age'' remain in sequence together).
+\paragraph{UNOS dataset} For the \textsc{unos} dataset, automatic hyperparameter tuning led to a final \textsc{tuna-kernet (no split, sft)} model with a total of 30 clusters that altogether contain 35,080 training points.
+The largest 5 clusters only account for 87.9\% of the proper training data.
+For these largest 5 clusters, we plot their feature heatmap and survival curvesin Figure~\ref{fig:unos}.
+Note that for the heatmap, to prevent it from getting cluttered, we only show 60 rows in the heatmap even though there are a total of 190 rows after feature discretization (as mentioned in Section~\ref{sec:model-interpretability}, we sort features largest to smallest based on the maximum minus minimum intensity value per row although we keep the same variable together, e.g., the different discretized values for ``age'' remain in sequence together).

-From the heatmap in Figure~\ref{fig:unos}\subref{subfig:unos-heatmap}, we can readily tease apart some trends.
-For instance, of the 5 largest clusters, the two with the lowest median survival times tend to be for elderly patients with high creatinine values at transplant time (possibly indicative of kidney problems).
-However, between these two clusters, there are also noticeable differences such as the leftmost cluster tending to have lower donor ages and higher ischemic times compared to the second-to-leftmost cluster (note that there's a known interaction between donor age and ischemic times in predicting survival times of heart transplant patients \citep{russo2007effect}).